-Certain restricted securities may be considered illiquid because they are subject to legal or contractual restrictions on resale or because they cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the security.
+Certain fund holdings may be considered illiquid because they are subject to legal or contractual restrictions on resale and/or because they cannot reasonably be expected to be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the holding.
+The determination of the liquidity for a particular holding involves a variety of factors.
+The sale of illiquid investments may involve substantial delays and additional costs, and a fund may only be able to sell such investments at prices significantly lower than what they believe they are worth.

+Illiquid investments may include private placements that are sold directly to a small number of investors, usually institutions, and may have resale restrictions.
 Certain restricted securities may be sold only in privately negotiated transactions or in a public offering with respect to which a registration statement is in effect under the 1933 Act.
 Where registration is required, the fund may be obligated to pay all or part of the registration expenses, and a considerable period may elapse between the time of the decision to sell and the time the fund may be permitted to sell a security under an effective registration statement.
 If, during such a period, adverse market conditions were to develop, the fund might obtain a less favorable price than that which prevailed when it decided to sell.
-Restricted securities will be priced at fair value as determined in accordance with procedures prescribed by the funds' Boards.
+Restricted securities will be priced at fair value.

 Notwithstanding the above, the funds may purchase securities that, while privately placed, are eligible for purchase and sale under Rule 144A under the 1933 Act.
 This rule permits certain qualified institutional buyers, such as the funds, to trade in privately placed securities even though such securities are not registered under the 1933 Act.
-The liquidity of these securities is monitored based on a variety of factors.
+The liquidity and value of these securities are monitored based on a variety of factors.